 Increased air pollution in Richmond neighborhoods from stalled traffic

 Without improvements, expected delay on the bridge, per driver, per day by 2024

-Proposed changes will ease congestion, reduce pollution and preserve bike access
+Proposed changes will ease congestion, reduce pollution and preserve bike/pedestrian access

 More Traffic Equals More Pollution

 Every weekday, thousands of cars and trucks traveling westbound on Highway 580 are forced to squeeze into two lanes of the Richmond-San Rafael Bridge.
 The resulting backup lasts hours, spews unhealthy tailpipe emissions into nearby Richmond neighborhoods, and adds to congestion on local streets and roads.